 Extra Challenge: #24 - "Three Roommates" (1 by 3 matrix - matching three items with each person, with some clues on attributes only without using names)

 # 28 - "Logo Logic" (1 by 2 matrix - matching two items with each person)

 # 24 - "Computer Club" (1 by 3 matrix - matching three items with each person)

-Reading enrichment in fifth grade occurs through ability grouping in reading within each regular classroom.
-Students read appropriately challenging literature from such authors as Scott O'Dell, Katherine Paterson, Beverly Cleary, and Louis Sachar.
+Reading enrichment in fifth grade occurs through ability grouping in reading within each regular classroom or through regrouping across the entire grade level.
+Students read appropriately challenging novels from such authors as Scott O'Dell, Katherine Paterson, Beverly Cleary, and Louis Sachar, who are highly recommended for gifted learners.
 They engage in active discussions of the literature using the vocabulary of literary analysis.
 Students also do critical and creative writing assignments based on the literature they read.
 CLICK HERE for more information from the 5th grade team, especially the "Pacing Chart" that delineates what skills will be taught during each of the four marking periods in language arts.

 GRADE LEVEL UPDATES >